 Example 2: After four terms Elsa has attempted a total of 60 hours, but has only completed (earned with a passing grade) 45 hours.
-This student’s pace of progression is equal to 75% (45/60 = 75%), which is acceptable because it is not below 67%.
+This student’s pace of progression is equal to 75% (45/60 = 75%), which is acceptable because it is above 67%.

 Please Note: You are required to notify Student Financial Aid and Scholarships BEFORE dropping classes or withdrawing from the university.
 By doing so, you will be advised about current and/or future financial aid eligibility.